hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 and notice the IP address and hope it matches the IP Address reservation you made on the router.
 If not, check what you have done on the router and fix it and reboot the Pi.

-### Ascertain disks info, specifically PARTUUID and mount point
+### Ascertain disks info, specifically DISK-UUID, PARTUUID, and MOUNTPOINT
 At this point, the USB3 disks should already be auto-mounted and you may see links to them on the desktop.
 That's OK, we'll change all that to suit the NAS needs.